Seth22/Student-Loan-Debt/README.md

 *May work better in google sheets, I created it in Google sheets to calculate my own college cost*

-*Hopefully it will help you please enjoy :D -Seth/SJB*
+*Hopefully this will help you please enjoy :D -Seth/SJB*